KonstantinosIoannidis/Anchoring/Data/Experimental Codebook.md

-This is the codebook for the "Experimental Data.xlsx" file.
+This is the codebook for the "Experimental Data.csv" file.

-This is the codebook for the "Meta Data.xlsx" file.

 | Variable | Description |
 | :---: | :---: |